Hello Kras – welcome to one of our favourite corners of Slovenia!

 On the warm summer evenings Marija makes lavender bunches in front of her house.
 The pleasant scents of the purple queen plant are so calming that they make you want to sit with her for the rest of the day.

-When we were leaving early in the morning (before 7am) there was coffee and bread with honey & butter waiting for us in the kitchen, though we had no breakfast pre-booked …
+When we were leaving in the morning (before 7am) there was coffee and bread with honey & butter waiting for us in the kitchen.
+Though we didn’t pre-book any breakfast. 🙂

 An Autumn Landscape